stereosuper/longue-vue/template/docs/documentation/custom-nuxt-modules/LayoutData.md

 ## The idea 😏

-[Alban 🔥] In Nuxt the `~/pages` directory will contain your website's routes.
+[Alban 🔥] The Nuxt `~/pages` directory will contain your website's routes.
 In those files you'll be able to get the data from your CMS on the server side 👌

 Those routes will be called by your layout located in the `~/layouts` directory.